 Start working to retrain your palette to enjoy the natural sweetness of foods, not added sweeteners.
 Try adding other flavors like tangy, tart, warm and savory to please your palette.
 For example, vanilla, cocoa, licorice, nutmeg and cinnamon enhance the flavor of foods, so you need less sweetness.

-For a special (and healthful) treat, try my Peppermint Patties sweetened with honey and packed with all the health benefits of coconut oil.
-Be creative and experiment with new foods, healthy sweeteners and added flavors that keep you satisfied.
+For a special (and healthful) treat, try Peppermint Patties sweetened with honey and packed with all the health benefits of coconut oil.
+Be creative, and experiment with new foods, healthy sweeteners and added flavors that keep you satisfied.

 Research shows that artificial sweeteners don’t satiate you the way real foods do.
 Instead, you end up feeling less satisfied and more prone to eating and drinking more, resulting in weight gain, in addition to potentially suffering dangerous side effects associated with artificial sweeteners.